Genetic engineering: History

 Humans have altered the genomes of species for thousands of years through selective breeding, or artificial selection as contrasted with natural selection.
-More recently, mutation breeding has used exposure to chemicals or radiation to produce a high frequency of random mutations, for selective breeding purposes.
-Genetic engineering as the direct manipulation of DNA by humans outside breeding and mutations has only existed since the 1970s.
+More recently, mutation breeding has used exposure to chemicals or radiation to produce a high frequency of random mutations for selective breeding purposes.
+Genetic engineering, as the direct manipulation of DNA by humans outside breeding and mutations, has only existed since the 1970s.
 The term "genetic engineering" was coined by the Russian-born geneticist Nikolay Timofeev-Ressovsky in his 1934 paper "The Experimental Production of Mutations", published in the British journal Biological Reviews.
 Jack Williamson used the term in his science fiction novel Dragon's Island, published in 1951 – one year before DNA's role in heredity was confirmed by Alfred Hershey and Martha Chase, and two years before James Watson and Francis Crick showed that the DNA molecule has a double-helix structure – though the general concept of direct genetic manipulation was explored in rudimentary form in Stanley G. Weinbaum's 1936 science fiction story Proteus Island.

-In 1974 Rudolf Jaenisch created a genetically modified mouse, the first GM animal.
+In 1974, Rudolf Jaenisch created a genetically modified mouse, the first GM animal.

 In 1972, Paul Berg created the first recombinant DNA molecules by combining DNA from the monkey virus SV40 with that of the lambda virus.
-In 1973 Herbert Boyer and Stanley Cohen created the first transgenic organism by inserting antibiotic resistance genes into the plasmid of an Escherichia coli bacterium.
+In 1973, Herbert Boyer and Stanley Cohen created the first transgenic organism by inserting antibiotic resistance genes into the plasmid of an Escherichia coli bacterium.
 A year later Rudolf Jaenisch created a transgenic mouse by introducing foreign DNA into its embryo, making it the world's first transgenic animal These achievements led to concerns in the scientific community about potential risks from genetic engineering, which were first discussed in depth at the Asilomar Conference in 1975.
 One of the main recommendations from this meeting was that government oversight of recombinant DNA research should be established until the technology was deemed safe.

-In 1976 Genentech, the first genetic engineering company, was founded by Herbert Boyer and Robert Swanson and a year later the company produced a human protein (somatostatin) in E. coli.
+In 1976, Genentech, the first genetic engineering company, was founded by Herbert Boyer and Robert Swanson and, a year later, the company produced a human protein (somatostatin) in E. coli.
 Genentech announced the production of genetically engineered human insulin in 1978.
-In 1980, the U.S. Supreme Court in the Diamond v.
+In 1980, the Supreme Court of the United States in the Diamond v.
 Chakrabarty case ruled that genetically altered life could be patented.
 The insulin produced by bacteria was approved for release by the Food and Drug Administration (FDA) in 1982.